SamitUttarkar/Best-Supplier-Prediction/README.md

 ## Data Coding and Analysis

-Three datasets, ‘tasks.xlsx’, ‘costs.csv’ and ‘suppliers.csv’ have been provided.
+Three datasets were provided for this project:
+- tasks.xlsx
+- costs.csv
+- suppliers.csv
 The attributes for all three datasets were then obtained.
 Table 1 (before) describes the obtained attributes.

 ### Data Preparation